 World Wide Views is a global citizen consultation initiative.
 A World Wide Views citizen consultation provides decision-makers with a unique insight into the global public opinion on complex governance issues that are debated and negotiated at global venues, such as the UN.

-Partners in the WWViews Alliance are now in the process of fundraising and mobilizing political support for WWViews on Climate & Energy, planned for 2015 and WWViews 2 on Biodiversity planned for 2016.
+Partners in the WWViews Alliance are now in the process of fundraising and mobilizing political support for WWViews on Climate & Energy, running in 2015 and WWViews 2 on Biodiversity planned for 2016.

 Planned for 2016